 The Question and Answer session also allowed audience members to voice their queries and concerns about the issue too.

-© UNICEF Berlin
+Audience making a statement to #EndChildMarriage, © UNICEF Berlin

 To end the evening, (as it began), audience members took part in the team’s photo booth activity, where they could pose with teddy bears and veils to visually represent the link between childhood and marriage.
 Many were eager to take part and discuss the topic with UNICEF volunteers.

 UNICEF aims to empower those affected by identifying and addressing the issues through health, education and welfare programs and, by doing so, reduce the risk faced by each child.
 The issue of child marriage has recently gained publicity with Stephanie Sinclair’s winning entry into the ‘UNICEF Photo of the Year’ competition ‘A Child Bride in Afghanistan’.

 The night proved to be highly successful, and by raising awareness of the issue UNICEF Berlin International Team continue to hope that one day, there will be an end to child marriage.

 Members of the International Team © UNICEF Berlin

 Further information on the topic in the UNICEF brochure “Ending Child Marriage: Progress and prospects” or the latest UNICEF data.